SoftMark/UntilDie/README.md

 # UntilDie
-pygame project\n
-As you wish to try that project, go to data folder and run main.py file.
+Welcome to my PyGame project!
+As you wish to try it, go to data folder and run main.py file.